wetube/bitcloud/ReadMe.md

 We are contacting developers and thinkers only now, as we don't want this project to become mainstream until we have something to really work in and a good bunch of developers.
 This being said, we are looking to expand the development side of the project.
 So, please, spread the word between developers, marketers, thinkers, and other similar people who might help.
 There is no way that this big project can be completed by 1, 2 or 5 people.
 We must work together.

-# Watch us
+# Watch Us

-Please subscribe to the "issues" in github by watching us and submit your questions and ideas.
+Please subscribe to the "issues" section in GitHub to watch us and please submit your questions and ideas there.

 # Contact Us